chumphrey-cmd/Ollama-RAG-Work/readme.md

-NOTE: Utilized personal laptop with 1 NVIDIA RTX 3080 Tutorial Followed: https://medium.com/@mbrazel/open-source-self-hosted-rag-llm-server-with-chromadb-docker-ollama-7e6c6913da7a
+NOTE: Utilizing workstation with the following specs: 3 NVIDIA RTX A6000 Tutorial Followed: https://medium.com/@mbrazel/open-source-self-hosted-rag-llm-server-with-chromadb-docker-ollama-7e6c6913da7a

 1. Deployed WSL2 on machine and initiated CUDA installation on WSL2